inspircd/docs/docs/3/installation/source.md

 Execute the `./configure` script from the directory which contains the InspIRCd sources from the previous step.
 This will start an interactive wizard to help you configure your installation.

-You will initially be prompted to enter the location which you want the InspIRCd files to be copied to.
+You will initially be shown the installation paths that InspIRCd defaults to.
 The default is to install into a self-contained folder in your home directory but you can do a system-wide install if you really must.

-After you have configured the paths you will be asked a question about whether you want to use epoll/kqueue/poll/ports.
-You can almost always leave this as the default value as the most optimal socket engine will be selected automatically.
+If the shown paths are okay then press enter to continue.
+Otherwise, enter "no", press enter, and fill in the paths that it prompts you for.

-If you have installed the development for either GnuTLS or OpenSSL you will now be asked if you want to build them.
-If available you should always say yes but if you don't you can enable them later with `./configure --enable-gnutls` or `./configure --enable-openssl`.
-After doing this it will prompt you to enable a self-signed certificate for your server.
+After you have configured the paths you will be asked whether you want to enable extra modules automatically based on whether you have the dependencies installed.
+If you want to do this then press enter to continue.
+Otherwise, enter "no", press enter, and select the extra modules that you want to use.
+You can enable modules later using `./configure --enable-extras m_foo.cpp` if you change your mind..

-Finally, you will be asked if you want to check for updates to third-party modules.
-If you are installing the first time you don't need to do this but if you are rerunning `./configure` at a later date you might find it useful to do so.
+Finally, if you enabled a SSL module in the previous step, you will be asked if you want to generate a self-signed certificate for testing purposes.
+If you want to do this then press enter to continue and fill in the details it prompts you for.
+Otherwise, enter "no" , and press enter.

 #### Compilation